joakimwennergren/Entropy/readme.md

 ## What is this?

-Gyro is a framework to make 3D visual effects.
+Symbios is a framework to make 3D visual effects.

 ## Target
 For now the target is windows platform.